srikanth-mokkapati/modern-pluto/src/pages/about.md

 ---
 \*\*Srikanth Mokkapati \*\*is a Software Product Developer from India.
 He graduated from VR Siddhartha Engineering College, Vijayawada in 2017, with a B.Tech degree in Electronics and Communication Engineering.
 He started working as a Systems Engineer in IT and now working at OpsRamp, India.

 > We don’t have to be smarter than the rest.
-We have to be more disciplined than the rest.<cite>Warren Buffet</>
+We have to be more disciplined than the rest.\<cite>Warren Buffet\</cite>

 As a hobby, Srikanth authors a blog on different topics with his personal take on several topics such as Software Development, Web, Personal Finance, etc...